An explicit algorithm for normal forms in small overlap monoids: A linear time algorithm for the uniform word problem

 A suffix tree for a word $w$ over an alphabet $A$ of length $m$ can be constructed in $O(m)$ time for constant-size alphabets and in $O(m \log|A|)$ time in the general case with the use of Ukkonen's algorithm~\cite{Ukkonen}.
-If $N$ is the sum of the lengths of the words in the set of words $S$, then, a generalized suffix tree for $S$ can also be constructed in $O(N)$ time; see~\cite[Section 6.4]{suffix_trees} for further details.
+If $N$ is the sum of the lengths of the words in the set of words $S$, then, a generalized suffix tree for $S$ can also be constructed in $O(N+n)$ time; see~\cite[Section 6.4]{suffix_trees} for further details.

-A generalized suffix tree for a set of words $S$ of total length $N$ has at most $2N$ nodes.
-By definition, such a suffix tree has exactly $N$ leaf nodes and one root.
+A generalized suffix tree for a set of words $S$ of total length $N$ has at most $2(N+n)$ nodes.
+By definition, such a suffix tree has exactly $N+n$ leaf nodes and one root.
 In addition, each internal node of the tree has at least two edges leaving it.
 These edges belong to paths that will eventually terminate at some leaf node.
-Hence there can exist at most $N-1$ internal nodes and the total number of nodes in a suffix tree is at most $2N$.
+Hence there can exist at most $N+n-1$ internal nodes and the total number of nodes in a suffix tree is at most $2(N+n)$.

 Generalized suffix trees can be constructed and queried in linear time to provide various information about a set of words.
-For example, for a set of words $S$ of total length $N$ we can find the longest subwords that appear in more than one word in $O(N)$ time, find the longest common prefix of two strings in $O(N)$ time, check if a word of length $m$ is a subword of some word in $S$ in $O(m)$ time; see Sections~2.7 to~2.9 in \cite{suffix_trees}.
-These properties allow us to prove the following results.
+For example, for a sequence of $n$ words $S$ of total length $N$ we can find the longest subwords that appear in more than one word in $O(N+n)$ time, find the longest common prefix of two strings in $O(N+n)$ time, check if a word of length $m$ is a factor of some word in $S$ in $O(m)$ time; see Sections~2.7 to~2.9 in \cite{suffix_trees}.
+We are interested in utilizing generalized suffix trees in the study of $C(4)$ presentations.
+Since generalized suffix trees can be queried to find the longest subwords that appear in more than one word in the set of distinct relation words in $R$, we can use them to find maximal piece prefixes, for example.
+In order to do this, however, we need to build the generalized suffix tree of distinct relation words of a presentation since a word $p$ is a piece if it occurs as a factor of $W_i$ and $W_j$ where $W_i\not=W_j$, or in two different places (possibly overlapping) in the same relation word in $R$.